lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 On Sidewinder X1 and Genius printers, the mainboard's USB port used to connect the printer to a PC (e.g. to OctoPrint) is wired to a serial bus.
 This bus is also shared by both TFT and mainboard.
 The sharing of the serial bus does not allow to easily flash Marlin firmware due to collisions in the bus.
 Two possible solutions were normally adopted to allow Marlin firmware updates:

-1. Physical disonnection of the TFT serial cable so the serial bus is no more shared with the TFT.
+1. Physical disconnection of the TFT serial cable so the serial bus is no more shared with the TFT.
 This solution requires to remove the cover under the chassis and possibly to loose any warrenty
 2. Use a script under Linux OS trying to lock the serial bus to the TFT

 This TFT firmware provides a third, and easy to use, solution for flashing Marlin firmware.